martinky24/pycon-2022-notes/saturday.md

   - Maintaining a fork that upsteam doesn't know about
   - No guarantees of future compatability
   - Update all your patches adds friction to the upgrade process

+## When to Refactor your Code into Generators

+(wasn't focusing well on this talk)

+- Generators are a worthy tool to add to the toolbox.
+Effective use can do a lot to aid in refactoring and minimizing slightly different code duplication
+- `itertools` provides tooling and utilities to further improve the story here